ceteri/exelixi/README.md

 Effectively, a [GA] implements a stochastic process over a [content addressable memory], to optimize a convex search space.
 Given use of [HDFS] for distributed storage, then much of the architecture resembles a [distributed hash table] which tolerates data loss.

-Note that feature set serialization (key construction) and fitness function calculation only need to be performed once per Individual.
+Note that feature set serialization (key construction) only needs to be performed once per Individual, and the fitness function calculation only needs to be performed on "live" Individuals in the current Population.
-In other words, there is no mutable "state" in the Individuals, if mutation is considered as replacement.
+Consequently, if mutation is considered as "replacement", then there is a limited amount of mutable state in the Individuals.
-This allows for _idempotence_ in the overall data collection, e.g., append-only updates to [HDFS], which can be used to reconstruct state following a node or process failure.
+This allows for some measure of _idempotence_ in the overall data collection, e.g., append-only updates to [HDFS], which can be used to reconstruct state following a node or process failure.

 Also, the algorithm is tolerant of several factors that often hinder distributed systems: